History of the Gold Mine Thrift Shop

 The Gold Mine building was expanded in 2002 with the building of a 2400 square foot addition to serve primarily as storage space.
 In 2006, Ginny retired and Laura vanLeeuwen became her successor.
 Laura took over as another expansion was going on, this time a beautiful 4,000 square foot structure added to the south side of the building, with a bell tower facing Cave Creek Road.
 This served the multiple purpose of adding display space on the first floor, storage on the second, and a church presence along Cave Creek Road.
 During this period the revenues of the store often exceeded the $100,000 per year mark.

-Laura left in 2010 and was succeeded by Lena Jo McCoy until her retirement in 2018.
-Travis Loucks is the current manager of the Gold Mine.
-The store has continued to have wonderful success as revenues climbed to over $150,000 per year.
-As church policy dictates, all revenue except the manager’s salary and some operating expenses go entirely to the many outreach areas.
+Randi Smelko is the current manager of the Gold Mine and The store has continued to have wonderful success.
+As church policy dictates, all revenue except the manager / Staff’s salary and the operating expenses go entirely to the many outreach areas.
 The ultimate beneficiaries are selected by an Outreach committee and include both local and foreign organizations.

 It is fitting to mention some of the St. Martha’s Guild ladies who were so instrumental to the early success of the Gold Mine.
 They include Jean Owen, Kay Maitland, Dorothy Hiscox, Nellie Jones, Illa Phipps, Shirley Coyle Anna Wooldridge, Louise Dilatush, Ellen Moberg, and many others.